u16052642/thrive_erp_documentation/documentation-16.0/content/developer/howtos/website_themes/theming.rst

 Theme module
 ============

-Odoo comes with a default theme that provides minimal structure and layout.
+Thrive Bureau ERP comes with a default theme that provides minimal structure and layout.
 When you create a new theme, you are extending the default theme.

-Remember to add the directory containing your module to the `addons-path` command-line argument when running Odoo in your development environment.
+Remember to add the directory containing your module to the `addons-path` command-line argument when running Thrive Bureau ERP in your development environment.

 Technical naming
 ----------------